zotonic/zotonic/doc/ref/filters/filter_is_letsencrypt_valid_hostname.rst

 Criteria are:

  1. Does resolve using DNS
- 2. The resolved address in not a LAN address
+ 2. The resolved address is not a LAN address
  3. The address is reachable
  4. And the current site is listening for the hostname on that address